Anusol

 • are taking medicines to treat HIV (ritonavir or cobicistat)

-Please inform our prescribers of all other medicines you are currently taking, including those prescribed by your doctor, or bought over the counter, as well as health and herbal supplements.
+Please inform our prescribers of all other medications you are currently taking, including those prescribed by your doctor, those purchased over the counter, as well as any health and herbal supplements.

-If you are unsure whether Anusol is safe for you, speak to your doctor or ask a pharmacist.
+If you are unsure whether Anusol is suitable for you, consult your doctor or ask a pharmacist.

 Side effects of Anusol

-All medicines have the potential of causing side effects, though not everybody experiences them.
+All medicines have the potential to cause side effects, though not everybody experiences them.

 It is important to remain vigilant of any side effects you experience during your course of treatment.